mrisen/inet-showcases/_docs/wireless/antennadirection/index.md

 We'll use the ping transmissions to probe the directional characteristics of `source`'s antenna, by recording the power of the received signal in `destination`.
 The destination host will do one full circle around the source.
 The distance of the two hosts will be constant to get meaningful data about the antenna characteristics.
 We'll run the simulation with five antenna types in `source`: `IsotropicAntenna`, `ParabolicAntenna`, `DipoleAntenna`, `CosineAntenna`, and `InterpolatingAntenna`.
+The destination has the default `IsotropicAntenna` in all simulations.

 <!-- the goal is to get the directional characteristic, so the host goes around the other, and send probing transmission from each direction. we record the reception power. the distance stays the same, so its not dependent on that...the host does 1 lap, and in the result, the time maps to degrees. -->